kuralme/kuralme/README.md

 ## Hello, visitor 👋

 I am an aspiring robotics softare engineer.
-Interested in Mobile and Aerial Robotics, Computer Vision, DL/RL, Control Systems and Climbing.
+Interested in `Mobile and Aerial Robotics`, `Computer Vision`, `DL/RL`, `Control Systems`.
 Currently, a newcomer to Canada🍁 looking for work.
 - 🦿 Familiar with several programming languages an environments related to mobile robotics.
 - 🐋 My recent habit is to containerize projects.